Tom Smith (footballer, born 1998): Cheltenham Town

 On 1 June 2018, following his release from Swindon, Smith agreed to join fellow League Two side, Cheltenham Town on a two-year deal.

 On 20 September 2018, Smith returned to Bath City on a four-month loan.
 The deal was later extended for the rest of the season.

 Bath City

 On 2 July 2019, after several loan spells, Smith returned to Bath City on a permanent deal, signing a two-year contract.
 On 27 July 2020, Smith was the recipient of the Vanarama South Player of the Season award after an impressive season.
 On 26 February 2021, Smith joined National League side Dagenham & Redbridge on loan for the remainder of the 2020–21 season.

 Smith departed Bath City following the conclusion of the 2023–24 season.

 Taunton Town

 On 12 June 2024, Smith joined Southern League Premier Division South club Taunton Town, named as the team's captain on arrival.

-On conclusion of the 2023–24 season, Smith departed the club.
+On conclusion of the 2024–25 season, Smith departed the club.

 Dorchester Town

 On 27 June 2025, Smith joined Southern League Premier Division South side Dorchester Town.
+After an impressive start to his Dorchester career, which included Smith scoring a hat-trick against Bideford in the FA Trophy, he suffered an ACL injury in a Dorset Senior Cup tie against Portland United in January 2026 which brought an early end to his season.

+After the conclusion of the season, in which Dorchester were relegated, it was confirmed he would depart the club to continue his rehabilitation after surgery.